Before Filing a Wage and Benefit Complaint

 If your address or telephone number changes, it is your responsibility to notify the Wage and Hour Division immediately or your claim may be closed.
 If you receive any payments directly from the employer, you must notify the Wage and Hour Division of the amount and date received.

-Do Not Fill Out The Employment Wage Complaint Form If:
+Do Not Fill Out The Wage and Benefit Complaint Form If: